 Establish a presence on the Internet with an informative website.
 It need not be slick or even pretty so long as it looks professional, conveys a sense that you are level-headed and that you know what you are talking about.
 Keep it current.
 If there is empirical evidence for some parts of what you want to say, then clearly explain that.
 If parts of it are based on assumption or belief, then clearly explain those parts and clearly distinguish the two.
 A good indication that you may need to explain the difference is if you use an assumption in the same paragraph with empirically supported information.
 Make the difference clear to maintain your integrity.
 Probably most important is that the articles that others might link to for citations are stable.
 Credible articles that can be referenced in other work have become an important replacement for scholarly books in frontier subjects.

 Alternatively, write an article warning people about Wikipedia yourself and use this logo to link to that article.
-It is worth noting that the content of this web page is “copyright free” (Creative Commons) for you to us as you see fit; however, an important point to remember is that the more links there are to this page, the higher it will be in the search engines and the more people will read it.
+It is worth noting that the content of this web page is copyright free (Creative Commons) and available for you to use as you see fit with appropriate attribution; however, an important point to remember is that the more links there are to this page, the higher it will be in the search engines and the more people will read it.
 This is all about public education.

 We do not recommend that anyone becomes an editor at Wikipedia.
 Until the environment has become more civil, we feel that the anger you will certainly come to know will do more harm than good.
-We recommend Citizendium if you want to contribute to an encyclopedia and Wikisynergy is especially good for frontier subjects.
+We recommend the Paranormal Subgroup in Citizendium if you want to contribute to an encyclopedia.
 Wherever you edit online, always use your real name.
 Reading the essay about the Lord of the Flies will tell you why we feel Wikipedia is able to sustain such a gangland-like atmosphere amongst editors.

 Navigation Guide for Wikipedia